awsdocs/aws-elemental-mediatailor-user-guide/doc_source/variables.md

    The type of call that the player makes to initialize the session determines whether the player \(client\) or MediaTailor \(server\) provides ad\-tracking reporting for the session\.
 For information about these two options, see [Ad Tracking Reporting in AWS Elemental MediaTailor](ad-reporting.md)\.

    Make one of the following types of calls, depending on whether you want server\- or client\-side ad\-tracking reporting\.
 In both of the example calls, `userID` is intended for the ADS and `auth_token` is intended for the origin:
    + \(Option\) Call for server\-side ad\-tracking reporting – Prefix the parameters that you want MediaTailor to send to the ADS with `ads`\.
 Leave the prefix off for parameters that you want MediaTailor to send to the origin server:
-**Example**

      The following examples show incoming requests for HLS and DASH to AWS Elemental MediaTailor\.
 MediaTailor uses the `deviceType` in its request to the ADS and the `auth_token` in its request to the origin server\.